 Sample Syllabus Statement

 Occasionally the McBurney Center staff will contact instructors to assist in recruiting a notetaker.
-If a student is interesting in becoming a notetaker, please have them complete the notetaker application in McBurney Connect.
+If a student is interesting in becoming a notetaker, please have them complete the very short notetaker application in McBurney Connect.